Steps of the eviction process in Washington:

 If the judge rules in favor of the landlord, a writ of restitution will be issued and the eviction process will proceed.

 A few days to a few weeks, depending on the court location and the judicial officer’s trial schedule.

 Step 5: Writ of Restitution Is Issued

-If the court has ruled in the landlord’s favor, the landlord will ask the court to issue a writ of restitution.
+If the court has ruled in the landlord’s favor, the landlord will ask the Clerk of the Superior Court to issue a writ of restitution.
 This can be done at the hearing or at a later date.